 One issue concerns dismissal of a student when the family no longer desires treatment.
 If this is the case, ASHA suggests that discharge is appropriate.
 According to ASHA (2004), discharge is defensible when "the individual, family, and/or guardian requests to be discharged or requests continuation with another provider" (p.
 5).
 If the discharge is motivated by a lack of progress, questions such as the following should be carefully considered before a final decision is made:

 There are a number of reasons for discharging a person from treatment.
-If there is a lack of progress in functional communication on the part of the individual and/or resistance of the family, however, the appropriateness of the treatment for that individual and his or her family should be reviewed.
+If there is a lack of progress in functional communication on the part of the individual and/or resistance of the family, however, the appropriateness of the treatment for that individual and their family should be reviewed.